-A natural UNESCO World Heritage site, Yakushima is home to 1,000-year-old trees, pristine beaches, and Japan's largest turtle-nesting site
+A UNESCO World Natural Heritage site , Yakushima is home to Yakusugi cedar trees over 1,000 years old, pristine beaches, and Japan's best sea turtle nesting site

 Yakushima is the stuff of Japanese legends.
 This little island is the country's first UNESCO World Heritage site, the inspiration for Studio Ghibli's film "Princess Mononoke" and home to some of the best natural wonders in Japan.